Volcanic activity long ago

-In winter, when the lake is completely frozen over, a group of buildings made of snow and ice called “Shikaribetsu-ko Kotan” appears for a limited time.
+In winter, when the lake surface is completely frozen over, a group of buildings made of snow and ice called “Lake Shikaribetsu Kotan” appears for a limited time.

 At Lake Shikaribetsu Kotan, you can enjoy the freezing world with ice bars and open-air baths on the ice.

 ※Kotan means village in Ainu language

 The nature and land of Shikaoi Nurtures life

 In the area of Tokachi Shikaoi Geopark, there is an untouched natural environment in the mountainous areas and a lot of life in the cultivated field and dairy areas on the plains.